hhandika/segul/README.md

 segul convert -i [path-to-your-repository] -f [sequence-format] -F [sequence-format]
 ```

-You can also ignore the specifying the input format and the program will infer it based on the file extension:
+You can also skip specifying the input format and the program will infer it based on the file extension:

 ```Bash
 segul convert -i [path-to-your-repository]
 ```

-By default the program will use the input file name for the output name with the output format extension.
+By default the program will use the input file name for the output.
 To specify, the output name use the `-o` or `--output` option.
 There is no need to include the extension for the output name.

-Using the `--short` flag, you can also sort the sequence based on their IDs in alphabetical order.
+Using the `--sort` flag, you can also sort the sequence based on their IDs in alphabetical order.

-For example, to convert a file name `sequence.fasta` to a phylip format and we will short the result.
+For example, to convert a file name `sequence.fasta` to a phylip format and we will sort the result.

 ```Bash
 segul convert -i sequence.phy -f fasta -F phylip -o new_sequence --sort